boucadair/udp-ipfix/draft-boucadair-opsawg-tsvwg-udp-ipfix.md

 {{udpOptions}} introduces a new IE to export the observed UDP options.

 Options indicated by Kind values in the range 0-191 are called SAFE options because they do not alter the UDP data payload.
-Such options can be silently ignored by receivers without affecting the meaning of the UDP user data (Section 9 of {{!I-D.ietf-tsvwg-udp-options}}).
+Such options can be silently ignored by receivers without affecting the meaning of the UDP user data ({{Section 9 of !I-D.ietf-tsvwg-udp-options}}).

 Options indicated by Kind values in the range 192-255 are called UNSAFE options.
-Such options are not safe to ignore (Section 10 of {{!I-D.ietf-tsvwg-udp-options}}).
+Such options are not safe to ignore ({{Section 10 of !I-D.ietf-tsvwg-udp-options}}).

 {{!I-D.ietf-tsvwg-udp-options}} reserves two options for experiements: the Experimental option (EXP, Kind=127) for SAFE options and the UNSAFE Experimental option (UEXP, Kind=254).
 For both options, Experimental ID (ExIDs) are used to differentiate concurrent use of these options.
 Known ExIDs are expected to be registered within IANA. {{udpExID}} specifies a new IPFIX IE to export observed ExIDs in the EXP options.
 Also, {{udpUExID}} specifies a new IPFIX to export observed ExIDs in the UEXP options.
 Only 16-bits ExIDs are supported.

 This document does not intend to elaborate operational guidance/implications of UDP options.
 The document focuses exclusively on exporting observed UDP options in datagrams.
-The motivation for exporting such data is similar to the one for exporting TCP options (tcpOptions IE) or IPv6 Extension Headers (ipv6ExtensionHeaders).
+The motivation for exporting such data is similar to the one for exporting TCP options (tcpOptions) or IPv6 Extension Headers (ipv6ExtensionHeaders).

+# New UDP IPFIX Information Elements

+## udpOptions {#udpOptions}

+Name:
+: udpOptions

+ElementID:
+: TBD1

+Description:
+: Observed UDP options of a Flow.
+The information is encoded in a set of bit fields.
+: To cover the 0-255 kind range, up to 255 flags can be set in the value field.
+The encoding specified in Section 6.2 of {{!RFC7011}} is followed whenever fewer octets are needed to report observed UDP options.
+For example, if only option kinds =<32 are observed, then the value can be encoded as unsigned32, or if only option kinds =<63 are observed, then the value can be encoded as unsigned64.

+Abstract Data Type:
+:  unsigned

+Data Type Semantics:
+:  flags

+Additional Information:
+: See the assigned UDP options in the "UDP Option Kind Numbers" registry at URL_IANA_UDP_OPTIONS.
+: See {{!I-D.ietf-tsvwg-udp-options}} for more details about UDP options.

+Reference:
+: This-Document

+## udpExpOptionExID {#udpExID}

+Name:
+:  udpExpExID

+ElementID:
+:  TBD2

+Description:
+: Observed Expermients ID (ExIDs) in the Experimental option (EXP, Kind=127).
+: The information is encoded in a set of 16-bit fields.
+Each 16-bit field carries the observed ExID in an EXP option.

+Abstract Data Type:
+:  octetArray

+Data Type Semantics:
+:  identifier

+Additional Information:
+: See the assignments in the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at URL_IANA_UDP_ExIDs.
+: See {{!I-D.ietf-tsvwg-udp-options}} for more details about ExIDs.

+Reference:
+: This-Document

+## udpUnsafeExpOptionExID {#udpUExID}

+Name:
+:  udpUnsafeExpOptionExID

+ElementID:
+:  TBD3

+Description:
+: Observed Expermients ID (ExIDs) in the UNSAFE Experimental option (UEXP, Kind=254).
+: The information is encoded in a set of 16-bit fields.
+Each 16-bit field carries the observed ExID in an UEXP option.

+Abstract Data Type:
+:  octetArray

+Data Type Semantics:
+:  identifier

+Additional Information:
+: See the assignments in the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at URL_IANA_UDP_ExIDs.
+: See {{!I-D.ietf-tsvwg-udp-options}} for more details about ExIDs.

+Reference:
+: This-Document

 # Security Considerations